Latham & Watkins: 20th Century

 The firm was founded in January 1934 in Los Angeles, California, by Dana Latham and Paul Watkins.
 Latham's practice focused on state and federal tax law, and he eventually served as Commissioner of the U.S. Internal Revenue Service under President Dwight Eisenhower.
 Watkins's practice focused primarily on labor.
 At first, the firm grew slowly, with only 19 attorneys employed as of 1960.

 In February 1978, the firm expanded into Washington, D.C., by adding Carla Anderson Hills as a named partner.
 Hills had left her role as U.S. Secretary of Housing and Urban Development in the Ford administration the prior year, and she oversaw the firm's expansion into administrative law.
 This branch was initially staffed with a mix of attorneys drawn from the Los Angeles office and new hires from the upper ranks of federal agencies.

-As of 2020, the company is known for lobbying and litigating against actions to mitigate climate change.
-According to the Law Students for Climate Accountability, "Latham & Watkins is the only firm to be in the Top 5 Worst Firms for both transactions and litigation exacerbating climate change."
+In the latter half of the twentieth century, Latham quickly expanded its national and international presence.
+The firm opened offices in San Diego (1980), Chicago (1982), New York City (1985), San Francisco (1990), London (1990), Moscow (1992), Hong Kong (1995), Tokyo (1995), Silicon Valley (1997), and Singapore (1997).

+21st Century

+In 2007, Latham became the first American law firm to attain more than $2 billion in yearly revenue.

 Amid the global recession in 2009, the firm laid off 190 lawyers and 250 paralegal and support staff, representing twelve percent of the firm's total associates and ten percent of the support staff.
-At a time when many firms were conducting layoffs, the term "Lathamed" became legal slang for being laid off.
+At a time when many firms were conducting layoffs, the term "Lathamed" became slang for being laid off, in legal circles.

-At one time Latham & Watkins was considered to be the world's largest law firm by total revenue when, in February 2018, it surpassed $3 billion in annual revenue.

-As of February 2021, Latham's largest office is in New York City, with more than 450 lawyers.
-According to Latham, it is the only fully integrated multinational law firm with no single headquarters.
-In 2007, Latham became the first American law firm to attain more than $2 billion in yearly revenue, and in 2018 it was the first law firm to report more than US$3 billion in gross revenue.
-As of 2018, it was briefly the highest-grossing law firm in the world, but has since lost the number one spot to Kirkland & Ellis.
+In 2018, Latham was the first law firm to report more than $3 billion in gross revenue.
+It was briefly the highest-grossing law firm in the world, but has since lost the number one spot to Kirkland & Ellis.

-Latham opened its first office in Moscow in 1992, and thereafter represented a number of Russian state-owned companies.
-These clients include the state-owned bank VTB and the natural gas producer Novatek.
-Latham ended its Russia operations in March 2022, following Russia's invasion of Ukraine.
-In August 2023, Latham announced the decision to close its Shanghai office amid consolidation of its operations in China.